RodinGolodin/api_final_yatube/README.md

 }
 ```

-Sample POST request to `api/v1/posts/{post_id}/comments/` to add a comment to a post.
+Sample POST request to `api/v1/posts/{post_id}/comments/` to add a comment to a post:

 ```
 {